ShTuran/overthewire-bandit/README.md

 # Level 17->18

+`diff passwords.old passwords.new`

+but we will not be able to get in.

+Go to the next level and read it!

+# Level 18->19

+It is related with : Level 17->18

 `ssh -t  bandit18@bandit.labs.overthewire.org -p 2220 /bin/sh`

 ssh -t: This initiates an SSH connection.
 The -t option forces pseudo-terminal allocation, which can be useful if you need to run an interactive command on the remote server.